connectedbits/process_pilot/docs/elements.md

 - [x] Process

 A process is the work someone (or something) does to accomplish an objective.
-A process represents a sequence of activities in the form of a graph.
+A process represents a sequence of steps in the form of a graph.

+- [ ] CallActivity

+A CallActivity invokes a process that is defined external to the model enabling reuse.

+- [ ] SubProcess

+A SubProcess (Embedded, Event, or AdHoc) has parts that are modeled in a child-level process, a process with its own step flows and start and end states.

 - [x] Sequence Flow

-A sequence flow represents the transition in a process from one activity to another.
+A sequence flow represents the transition in a process from one step to another.
 Sequence flows can specify conditions that are checked to determine if the path should be taken.

-## Activities
+## Tasks

-An activity represents a unit of work performed (a step inside a process).
-It has a defined start and end and generally requires some kind of input to produce an output.
-Processable supports the following activities:

-- [ ] SubProcess

-On the other hand, a SubProcess (Embedded, Event, or AdHoc) has parts that are modeled in a child-level process, a process with its own activity flow and start and end states.

-- [ ] CallActivity

-A CallActivity invokes a process that is defined external to the model enabling reuse.

 A task (Task, UserTask, ServiceTask, ScriptTask, BusinessRuleTask) has no internal parts, it represents a single action.